mahnoormahnoorr/Quantization/GPTQ/readme.md

 # Quantization Examples with Transformers & LLM Compressor

-This repository contains two practical examples of applying **quantization** to large language models (LLMs):

 This repository contains two practical examples of applying GPTQ quantization to LLMs.
 Both examples currently use the small **OPT-125M** model for demonstration, but the code is written so you can swap in larger models if you have the resources.